Working with our Students

 Our students and recent graduates possess a variety of skills that they can offer the sector such as:

-- A contemporary understanding of tourism, leisure and events.
+- A contemporary understanding of tourism, leisure, events and hospitality.

 - Ability to perform desk research.

 - Knowledge of research design.

 - Planning and organisational skills.

 As well as:

 - Initiative and independence of thought.